Aimeedeer/bigannouncement/doc/hacklog.md

 ### Concerns

-As has been the case with our previous Dapp experiences, interacting with Ethereum through the web was slow, unreliable, and frustrating.
+As has sometimes been the case with our previous Dapp experiences, interacting with Ethereum through the web was slow, unpredictable, and frustrating.

 It would be nice to set up our CI to update the CID of our domain names every time we deploy, but so far we don't know how to do it.
 For the purposes of this hackathon